Our College cat, Artemis, looks forward to meeting more fellow computer-lovers!

 Computer Science at Trinity

 Trinity College has a strong tradition in the research field of Computer Science and is regularly home to postgraduates in the Computer Science department.
 In particular, the Professorial Chair in Computing Systems is based at Trinity, which means Professor Marta Kwiatkowska is a Professorial Fellow of the College.
 For details of Professor Kwiatkowska’s work, click here.
 Our Senior Research Fellow Professor Janet Pierrehumbert works on the intersection between computer science and linguistics.
-In October 2019, we look forward to welcoming our first undergraduates in Computer Science at Trinity.
-They will join a thriving community of students and academics with a shared passion for computer science.
+In October 2019, we welcomed our first undergraduates in Computer Science at Trinity; they joined a thriving community of students and academics with a shared passion for computer science.